 - 9-dan in 2000 (the first and only Western Go Professional to ever reach 9-dan)

-Redmond made the semifinals of the Gosei in 2006, and reached the quarterfinals in 36th (2010) Tengen.
+Redmond made the semifinals of the Gosei in 2003, and reached the quarterfinals in 36th (2010) Tengen.
 He managed to the second round of the 17th Agon (2010, on going) where he beat Cho U in the first round (source: UnlimitedGo).
-He will be one of 16 participants in the final tournament of the 50th Judan
+He was one of 16 participants in the final tournament of the 50th Judan.
+In 1985, he won the 9th Ryuen Cup, and in 1992 he was runner up in the 17th ShinjinO.

-Redmond is married to Xian-Xian Niu, a Chinese 3-dan professional.
+Redmond is married to Xian-Xian Niu, a Chinese 5-dan professional.
 They have two daughters, Yumi and Emi.
-Redmond worked with the AGA and the The Ing Foundation to create the Redmond Cup as well as the Ing Redmond Tournament?, a tournament for American players stronger than 5D and under 30.
+Redmond worked with the AGA and the The Ing Foundation to create the Redmond Cup as well as the Ing Redmond Tournament, a tournament for American players stronger than 5D and under 30.